 DSM Tool Window

-- Make sure that DSM Analysis plugin is installed and enabled.
-Refer to the Plugins settings page of the Settings dialog.
+Make sure that Dependency Structure Matrix plugin is installed and enabled.
+Refer to the Plugins page of the Settings dialog.

 Here you can see the typical matrix view.